1211ciel/node/words.md

 If one idels away his time,youth will fade away and life will run out on him.(Hugo)

 fundamental 基础的
+fundamental fundamental fundamental fundamental fundamental fundamental fundamental fundamental fundamental fundamental fundamental fundamental fundamental fundamental fundamental fundamental fundamental fundamental fundamental fundamental The fundamental cause of his success is his hard work.
+The fundamental cause of his success is his hard work.
+The fundamental cause of his success is his hard work.
+The fundamental cause of his success is his hard work.
+The fundamental cause of his success is his hard work.

 fundamental fundamental fundamental fundamental fundamental fundamental fundamental fundamental fundamental fundamental fundamental fundamental fundamental fundamental fundamental